pvcnt/accio/docs/docs/client/workflows-command.md

 layout: docs
 nav: docs
 section: client
-title: "Command: list"
+title: "Command: workflows"
 ---

-The `list` command is used to search for workflows.
+The `workflows` command is used to search for workflows.

 ## Usage
 ```
-accio list [options]
+accio workflows [options]
 ```

 This command accepts no argument.